berto-dev/cordova-installation-flow/README.md

 <br>

+NOTES FOR PRODUCTION
+- IT BETTER TO START WITH IOS
+- ANDROID NEED IN cofing.xml `xmlns:android="http://schemas.android.com/apk/res/android"` in widget declaration

 NOTES:
 - if you try to run a cordova commands (run, build, ecc) before add platforms from zero, Node don’t run that processes.
 The folder of node_modules need to be empty and refilled from scratch when you download process from hub.
 - Sometimes modules have a problems, try: git rm -r --cached node_modules